Campbell Soup feasts on higher sales of Goldfish crackers, Pepperidge Farm cookies

 ICONIC AIRLINE SNACKS THAT TIDE YOU OVER TIL LANDING

-Sales fell 0.5% to $2.16 billion for the fiscal second quarter.
+Sales fell 0.5 percent to $2.16 billion for the fiscal second quarter.
 Analysts were expecting $2.15 billion.
-Organic sales, which exclude the effect from the sale of the company's European chips business, rose 1%.
+Organic sales, which exclude the effect from the sale of the company's European chips business, rose 1 percent.

 |Ticker